-Homerun has entered into an interim supply agreement with a Brazilian company for its 99.88% average raw HPQ silica sand from its resources in the Bahia Silica Sand District in Brazil.
+Homerun has entered into a supply agreement with a Brazilian company for its 99.88% average raw HPQ silica sand from its resources in the Bahia Silica Sand District in Brazil.

 The supply agreement is backed by a fully permitted operation with an annual allowance of up to 2.5M tonnes.
 This HPQ silica will be Homerun’s initial supply from the District and will be processed and shipped from port facilities located in Ilheus and / or Salvador, Bahia.